 Google Analytics Counter Tracker

 Want to pull your Google Analytics data directly into your admin dashboard?
-Now you can, with Google Analytics Counter Tracker — a plugin that takes only a minute to install, and to connect with your Google Analytics account, at which point you will have the permission to access the detailed analytics of your website statistics, directly from the dashboard.
-You will still be able to learn about the most important stats, and stats can be organized on daily, weekly, monthly and yearly basis.
-Sometimes, we can get overly excited to check our stats because of some traffic bumps, so instead of loading GA each time, you can just keep a tab open of your dashboard, and check in whenever you feel there’s something new to learn about your visitors.
+Now you can with Google Analytics Counter Tracker.
+This plugin takes only a minute to install and to connect with your Google Analytics account.
+Then, you will have the permission to access the detailed analytics of your website statistics directly from the dashboard.
+Learn about the most important stats, and organize them on a daily, weekly, monthly, or yearly basis.
+Sometimes, you’ll get overly excited to check stats because of some traffic bumps.
+So, instead of loading GA each time, you can just keep a tab open on your dashboard.
+Check in whenever you feel there’s something new to learn about your visitors.

 Google Maps Bank — Easy Google Maps

-We have to talk about alternative Google Maps plugins, because the actual Google Maps platform is so huge and versatile, that a single plugin couldn’t do justice for it.
-And regardless, webmasters are always in need of new ways to present maps, and so we have here Google Maps Bank — a map building engine that really capitalizes on modern features, to ensure that the maps you add to your website are completely compatible with your business vision.
-Start by creating a custom map, move on to managing the location data, add any markers that might be helpful for the user, add custom polygons if necessary, polylines can be added to better explain particular routes, add custom layers before jumping to the last section which is advanced settings — these offer drag and drop functionality, street views, scale controls, clusters, overlays, and more.
+We have to talk about alternative Google Maps plugins because the actual Google Maps platform is so huge and versatile.
+A single plugin couldn’t do it justice.
+Regardless, webmasters are always in need of new ways to present maps, so we have here Google Maps Bank.
+This map-building engine really capitalizes on modern features.
+It ensures that the maps you add to your website are completely compatible with your business vision.
+Start by creating a custom map, and move on to managing the location data.
+Add any markers that might be helpful for the user, and add custom polygons if necessary.
+You can also add polylines to explain particular routes better.
+Add custom layers before jumping to the last section, which is advanced settings.
+These offer drag-and-drop functionality, street views, scale controls, clusters, overlays, and more.

 Google Books Importer

-Google Books — a worldwide library of book collections that have been fetched from all over the internet.
-Indeed, Google Books has a spectacular collection of available books, many of which have been considered extint for a long time.
-Researches love the ease of fetching a link to a book that’s hosted by Google, and now WP bloggers can fetch their own collections of books with a simple plugin.
-What would the purpose be for such a plugin?
-Perhaps, to do custom reviews and instead of fetching all data manually, you could have a plugin do it for you, perhaps — you’re in the affiliate marketing business, where marketers will fetch multiple books at the same time, and promote them with their own buy links.
-To employ this technique, you will need to ensure that the content for each of the fetched books is populated with unique pieces, so that search engines actually consider paying attention to it.
-Plugin can fetch all available information through the Google Books API — the simple search dashboard in your WP admin panel is flexible to use for fetching multiple books from the same category at the same time, for example; all WordPress books, or all Joomla! books.
+Use this plugin to do custom reviews and to fetch all data.
+You’re in the affiliate marketing business.
+Marketers will fetch multiple books at the same time and promote them with their own buy links.
+For this technique, ensure that the content for each of the fetched books is populated with unique pieces.
+Search engines actually consider paying attention to it.
+The plugin can fetch all available information through the Google Books API.
+The simple search dashboard in your WP admin panel is flexible to use.
+You can fetch multiple books from the same category at the same time, for example, all WordPress or Joomla! books.

 Google News Grabber